Written by Andrew Seale

 “It’s an amazing experience – getting connected with startups, meeting founders and people doing the hiring for these smaller companies,” he says.
 “Those weeks were so formative for the group as a whole… everyone has become friends.”

-Before the end of training, Materne ended up finding a job at Fiix, a platform which helps users hire on-demand mechanics.
+Before the end of training, Materne ended up finding a job at Fiix, is a maintenance management software that organizes, tracks, and schedules maintenance activities.

 “I was speaking with a friend of mine, another fellow, and he’d been interviewing with Fiix,” he says.
 The role didn’t fit what his friend was after but he made the intro for Materne and it ended up leading to a job.
 “Venture for Canada helps to open the doors (you get to know) people personally and can rely on them to introduce you to people.”